Can Explicit Subgrid Models Enhance Implicit LES Simulations? A Very High-Order Solver Perspective: Numerical experiments

 Beyond $t/t_c = 8$, the simulations without Vreman maintain slightly elevated dissipation, subtly damping small-scale energy.
 Spectrally (Fig.~\ref{fig:part4_spectra}), all configurations behave similarly for well-resolved scales ($k < 30$).
 For higher wavenumbers ($k > 30$), LD-Roe--Vreman shows improved spectral agreement with reference, effectively mitigating energy pile-up at the smallest resolved scales.

 In summary, the weak Vreman SGS model has a limited impact during the transitional phase, offering only marginal benefits when combined with LD-Roe.
-In this regime, the Roe flux remains the best performer.
-Once turbulence is fully developed, Roe tends to be slightly over-dissipative at high wavenumbers, while the LD-Roe scheme coupled with the Vreman model provides the best spectral fidelity.
+In this regime, the Roe flux provides the closest agreement with the reference among the configurations tested.
+Once turbulence is fully developed, Roe remains slightly over-dissipative at high wavenumbers, which helps control energy accumulation near the cutoff.
+By contrast, the LD-Roe scheme coupled with the Vreman model is slightly less dissipative and follows the reference spectrum more closely up to the near-cutoff range.